phicau/olaFlow_supplementary/README.md

 ## olaIsoFlow

-- Coupling of *isoAdvector* (OpenFOAM v1706-v1712) sharp interface advection method with olaFlow wave boundary conditions.
+- Coupling of *isoAdvector* (OpenFOAM 5.0 and v1706-v1712) sharp interface advection method with olaFlow wave boundary conditions.
 - Tutorial case is a basic wave flume in 2D.
 - More information can be found in: https://sites.google.com/view/olaflowcfd/blog/olaflow-coupling-with-isoadvector